Trans International Airlines (1985–1989): Transamerica Corporation

 The name change from CAI to TIA was effective 26 October 1984 and first flight was early in 1985.
 The CAI version of TIA moved to Orlando International Airport where it operated DC-8s (see photo above) and Lockheed L-188 Electras (see External links for an Electra photo).
 In early 1986, Transamerica Corporation announced its intention to divest remaining non-financial subsidiaries, including Transamerica Airlines, Trans International Airlines, Budget Rent-A-Car and industrial manufacturing firm Transamerica Delaval.
 Transamerica Airlines shut down on September 30, but Trans International Airlines was sold as a going concern in July 1987 to TIA Invest Co, Inc., at which time its president was William Hardenstine.
 In June 1988, Robert P. Fleming, previously associated with Fleming International Airways, became president, CEO and chair.

 The airline went out of business in 1989.
-A January 1989 photo shows the carrier in operation, but Kentucky corporate records show an involuntary dissolution later that year.
-The FAA Statistical Handbook for 1989 has no fleet listed for TIA at year-end 1989, whereas one is listed in the Handbook of 1988.
+The FAA shows the carrier in operation at year-end 1988, but Kentucky corporate records show an involuntary dissolution later that year.